MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 Along with Elements, each Resource in FHIR is defined with a set of search parameters.
 When a remote client app makes a FHIR search API call, search parameters are used to focus the data retrieved from the FHIR server.
 There are standard search parameters that apply to all Resource types (e.g., \_id, \_lastUpdated), and there are search parameters specific to certain Resource types (e.g., gender is a search parameter defined for Patient).
 Additionally, FHIR provides a framework for creating custom search parameters.
 See the links below for more information.

-      Note: A Resource instance on a FHIR server has a unique, server-wide Resource id.
+      **Note**: A Resource instance on a FHIR server has a unique, server-wide Resource id.
 This id is also referred to as the Resource instance's Logical ID (see https://www.hl7.org/fhir/resource.html#id).

 - Standard Search Parameters at (https://www.hl7.org/fhir/search.html#all)